e-pluribus-datum/kickstarter-analysis/README.md

 ### Purpose

-This report is to analyze for Louise the outcomes of theater Kickstarter campaigns based on launch date or funding goal.
+This report is to analyze the outcomes of theater Kickstarter campaigns based on launch date or funding goal.

 ## Analysis and Challenges